 How many people fit in a Sprinter for a NYC bachelorette?

-The Mercedes Sprinter platform that DD and the specialty Sprinter operators run seats 13-14 passengers comfortably with luggage capacity, which covers the typical bachelorette party of 8-14 cleanly.
-For groups under 8, an Escalade or S-Class sedan tier handles the night at a lower rate; for groups over 14, the standard answer is a party bus or two coordinated Sprinters with a single dispatch contact.
+The Mercedes Sprinter platform that the specialty group operators run seats 13-14 passengers comfortably with luggage capacity, which covers the typical bachelorette party of 8-14 cleanly.
+For groups under 8, a First Class SUV or S-Class sedan tier handles the night at a lower rate; for groups over 14, the standard answer is a full-size party bus or two coordinated Sprinters with a single dispatch contact — which is why the dedicated party-bus specialist at #1 handles the largest bachelorettes in one vehicle.

 Can a NYC car service handle multi-borough pickups for a bachelorette?

-Yes, and the multi-pickup is the use case that most rewards pre-booked Sprinter over rideshare on a Friday or Saturday night.
-Detailed Drivers and the specialty group operators on this list configure multi-stop runs natively at the published hourly rate.
+Yes, and the multi-pickup is the use case that most rewards a pre-booked party bus or Sprinter over rideshare on a Friday or Saturday night.
+NYC Party Bus Limo, Detailed Drivers, and the specialty group operators on this list configure multi-stop runs natively at the quoted hourly rate.
 A typical bachelorette pickup pattern: Park Slope, Williamsburg, Astoria, Manhattan dinner, midtown rooftop, Lower East Side venue, late-night Williamsburg return drop.
 The hourly meter holds across the full window without surge multipliers stacking at any leg.

 Can a NYC bachelorette Sprinter do a Hamptons or North Fork wine tour day trip?

 Yes.
-DD and the specialty Sprinter operators run the Hamptons and North Fork day-trip product as a published hourly booking, typically 10-12 hours for the full Manhattan-to-Long-Island-and-return circuit.
+NYC Party Bus Limo, DD, and the specialty group operators run the Hamptons and North Fork day-trip product as a published hourly booking, typically 10-12 hours for the full Manhattan-to-Long-Island-and-return circuit.
 The standard pattern: 9 AM Manhattan pickup, three to four winery stops on the North Fork, lunch at one of the vineyard restaurants, return drop in Manhattan or Brooklyn by 8-9 PM.
-Industry estimate cost on the published $175/hour Sprinter rate runs $1,750-2,100 for the full day before tolls, gratuity, and tasting fees.
+On DD's published $200/hour Sprinter rate the day runs roughly $2,000-2,400 before tolls, gratuity, and tasting fees; party-bus and Sprinter group rates at the specialist are quoted per booking in the same day-trip band.

 What's the late-night return protocol for a NYC bachelorette?